mmkal/ts/packages/expect-type/readme.md

   - object properties
   - function parameters
   - function return values
+  - constructor parameters
+  - class instances
   - array item values
-  - nullable
+  - nullable types
 - assertions on types "matching" rather than exact type equality, for "is-a" relationships e.g. `expectTypeOf(square).toMatchTypeOf<Shape>()`
-- built into existing tooling with no dependencies.
+- built into existing tooling.
 No extra build step, cli tool, IDE extension, or lint plugin is needed.
 Just import the function and start writing tests.
 Failures will be at compile time - they'll appear in your IDE and when you run `tsc`.
 - simple implementation with no dependencies. ~100 lines of code - [take a look!](./src/index.ts)